Estate Administration: A Summary

 Who Administers an Estate?

+A deceased person’s estate is administered by either an executor or an administrator.
 An estate has an executor if the deceased person left a valid will; it has an administrator if the deceased person did not have a will.
-The estate administration process will be slightly different depending on if there is an executor or an administrator, but not in ways worth going into detail about here.
+The difference between an executor and an administrator is more than just terminology, but the differences are not significant enough to warrant going into detail about here.
 If a deceased person left a valid will, it most likely includes a provision that appoints the person who will serve as executor.
-If a deceased person did not leave a valid will, the law provides a process for selecting an administrator.
-The deceased person’s surviving spouse will be first in line to accept the responsibility, and there is a hierarchy of others who can accept the job if there is no surviving spouse or if the surviving spouse declines to serve.
+If a deceased person did not leave a valid will, the law provides a process for selecting an administrator, offering the job first to the surviving spouse (if there is one), and then to others.
+Before they can begin acting on behalf of the estate, the executor/administrator will need to be “qualified” by the Clerk of Court.
+Qualification will require the submission of the deceased person’s will (if one exists), a death certificate, and a few other court documents that are fairly easy to complete.

 What Does the Executor/Administrator Do?

 It can be helpful to think of the duties of the executor/administrator as falling into two broad categories: tax-related duties and non-tax duties.
-Tax-related duties will need to be completed within timelines set out by the IRS and North Carolina Department of Revenue.
+Tax-related duties will need to be completed within timelines set out by the IRS and the North Carolina Department of Revenue.
 Non-tax duties have their own deadlines set by North Carolina law and enforced by the local Clerk of Court.

 On the tax side of things, the executor/administrator will need to prepare various tax returns for the deceased person and/or for the deceased person’s estate.
-A state and federal income tax return will need to be filed by the executor/administrator on behalf of the deceased person for the year of death.
+A state and federal income tax return will likely need to be filed by the executor/administrator on behalf of the deceased person for the year of death.
 The estate itself will also be a taxpayer and may owe taxes on any income it receives while the estate is being administered.
 If other types of returns need to be filed, such as gift tax returns or an estate tax return, it will be the executor/administrator’s job to have these prepared and filed as well.

 On the non-tax side, the executor/administrator’s responsibilities will typically include, among other things:

-Preparing an inventory of the deceased person’s assets and their value as of the decedent’s date of death;
+1. Preparing an inventory of the deceased person’s assets and their value as of the decedent’s date of death;

-Using estate assets to pay the deceased person’s debts and the estate’s expenses of administration;
+3. Using estate assets to pay the deceased person’s debts and the estate’s expenses of administration;

-Distributing remaining property to the heirs/beneficiaries as provided by law or by the terms of the deceased person’s will; and
+4. Distributing remaining property to the heirs/beneficiaries as provided by law or by the terms of the deceased person’s will; and

-Submitting an accounting to the court that shows all amounts paid into and out of the estate, with some sort of documentation in support of each receipt or disbursement (bank statements, receipts, canceled checks, or similar).
+5. Submitting an accounting to the court that shows all amounts paid into and out of the estate, with some sort of documentation in support of each receipt or disbursement (bank statements, receipts, canceled checks, or similar).

 While handling these tax and non-tax duties, the executor/administrator will be responsible for maintaining the assets of the estate until they are finally distributed to the beneficiaries.
-This may mean investing the estate’s assets, acquiring or maintaining insurance policies on tangible assets, changing the locks on real estate owned by the estate to safeguard what’s inside, and quickly disposing of assets that create liabilities or are depreciating in value.
+This may mean investing the estate’s assets, acquiring or maintaining insurance policies on tangible assets, changing the locks on real estate owned by the estate to safeguard what’s inside, and quickly disposing of assets that create liabilities for the estate or that are depreciating in value.

 The Executor/Administrator Doesn’t Have to Go It Alone

 An executor/administrator has very broad powers to help them complete the tasks listed above.
-These powers include the power to enter into contracts on behalf of the estate and to enlist the services of outside professionals.
-This means the executor/administrator can hire accountants, attorneys, financial advisors, realtors, and others who may reasonably be needed to assist with the administration of the estate.
-The executor/administrator will be able to pay for these outside services out of the estate’s assets.
+These powers include the power to enter into contracts on behalf of the estate and to enlist the services of professionals.
+This means the executor/administrator can hire accountants, attorneys, financial advisors, appraisers, realtors, and others who may reasonably be needed to assist with the administration of the estate.
+The executor/administrator will be able to pay for these professional services out of the estate’s assets.

 Conclusion